DEI-Glossar

 >> Cultural Exchange:

-Exchange of ideas, traditions and values between different cultures.
-Promotes understanding and cooperation.
+The exchange of ideas, traditions, and values between different cultures promotes understanding and cooperation.
 Enriches social experiences.

 >> Cultural Sensitivity: